YoutacRandS-VA/cloudflare-typescript/README.md

 import Cloudflare from 'cloudflare';

 const cloudflare = new Cloudflare({
-  apiEmail: process.env['CLOUDFLARE_EMAIL'], // This is the default and can be omitted
+  apiEmail: process.env['[vedariusarussell@gmail.com]'], // This is the default and can be omitted
   apiKey: process.env['CLOUDFLARE_API_KEY'], // This is the default and can be omitted });